HADDADSOHAIB/bubble-sort/README.md

 # bubble-sort

-This project is an implementation of bubble sort algorithem in Ruby.
+This project is an implementation of bubble sort algorithm in Ruby.

 ## Built With